pepa99/ethereum_crawler_app/README.md

 ## Get transactions list

-Input wallet address and staring block number and click Get transactions button.
+Enter wallet address and staring block number and click Get transactions button.

 ## Check balance of the wallet on specific date

 Click on balance icon and choose token.
-After that input date and address as instructed.
+After that enter date and address as instructed.
 Click on Calculate button and wait for alert window to read amount.